msleal/bio/README.md

 I'm a big fan of Formula One ®, Lewis Hamilton, and Sport Club Internacional.

 I like all kind of Sport, and recently I'm enjoying watching Tennis matches.
-Particularly, I enjoy watching: Monfils, Coco Gauff, Nishikori, Kirgios and Tiafoe.
+Particularly, I enjoy watching: Monfils, Coco Gauff, Nishikori, Naomi, Kirgios and Tiafoe.
 Serena, always.

 I do Krav Maga